 Confused about what’s going on?
 You’re not alone.
 We’ll keep this list updated to answer your most important questions about the COVID-19 vaccines.

-Do the Vaccines Work Against the UK, South Africa, and Brazil Variants?
+Do the Vaccines Work Against the COVID Variants?

-In Israel, where the so-called U.K. variant has been responsible for more than 80 percent of all COVID-19 cases since mid-January, the Pfizer vaccine is 94 percent effective against asymptomatic infection and at least 97 percent effective against symptomatic infection, hospitalization, and death, according to a recent study that has not yet been peer-reviewed.
-Early trials also suggest that the Moderna vaccine is mostly effective against the coronavirus variant that originated in the U.K., which is now the dominant version of the virus in the U.S.
+In Israel, where the Alpha variant was for some time responsible for the vast majority of COVID-19 cases, the Pfizer vaccine was 94 percent effective against asymptomatic infection and at least 97 percent effective against symptomatic infection, hospitalization, and death, according to data released in March.
+Trials suggest that the Moderna vaccine is also effective against the Alpha variant.

-Both the Pfizer and Moderna vaccines produce less neutralizing antibodies against the variant that emerged in South Africa, but antibody numbers don’t directly translate to efficacy and experts expect the vaccines still offer significant protection.
-In a study in South Africa, Pfizer found that its vaccine is highly effective against the variant that originated in the country.
-Johnson & Johnson found that its vaccine is 57 percent effective in South Africa, and vaccine manufacturers have already started to create a booster shot targeted at the South Africa variant.
+Both the Pfizer and Moderna vaccines produce less neutralizing antibodies against the variant that emerged in South Africa, now called the Beta variant.
+But antibody numbers don’t directly translate to efficacy, and experts expect the vaccines still offer significant protection.
+In a study in South Africa, Pfizer found that its vaccine is highly effective against the variant.
+Johnson & Johnson found that its vaccine is 57 percent effective in South Africa, and vaccine manufacturers have already started to create a booster shot targeted at the Beta variant.

 Who Can Get the COVID Vaccine?